 Gather the Tools and Materials

-To prepare the area for a fire pit with pavers, the following tools and materials are required:
+To prepare the area for a fire pit with pavers, the following tools and right materials are required:

 Remove the Grass and Soil